Call or Text

 But we cannot go without naming the 40+ year failed “War on Drugs” in the U.S., which to this day continues to classify Marijuana as a Schedule 1 drug (meaning it is as dangerous and therapeutically useless as crystal meth or street heroin).

-For decades Americans were taught that all illegal “drugs” are equally bad and anyone using them must be an immoral and shameful person.
+Americans were taught that illegal drugs are all equally bad and users are immoral and shameful.

 While cultural attitudes have definitely been shifting dramatically in recent years, as evidenced by many states legalizing marijuana for both medical and recreational purposes, within the medical industrial complex, acceptance of “pot” as medicine still faces what seems to be an uphill slog.